jinty/zgres/README.md

 --------------

-This daemon controls one PostgreSQL database cluster and registers it in zookeeper (creating/maintaining the postgres-, healthy- and master- znodes).
+This daemon controls one PostgreSQL database cluster and registers it in zookeeper (creating/maintaining the state-, conn- and master- znodes).
 It must run on the same machine as the database cluster.

 It is responsible for promoting or shutting down it's postgresql